If you think you might be pregnant, you need information on all your options. You may be considering an abortion.

 A late period isn’t only a sign of pregnancy.
 There are many reasons your period could be late.
 Stress, a change in diet, a change in exercise or more, all can have an effect on a woman’s period.
 To know for sure, it’s always a good idea to have a pregnancy test.

 Even though pregnancy tests are generally accurate, it can also be a good idea to get an ultrasound.
-This can tell you if your pregnancy is viable.
+This can tell you if your pregnancy is viable and healthy.

 Contact us to make an appointment or get real-time help.
 We can help you think through your options and offer free pregnancy tests and services.
 We don’t make any money on you, no matter what decision you make.